smyrnakis/smyrnakis.info/readme.md

 My personal website.

+Branch 'oldTemplate' : template used until 1/5/2021.
-Branch 'detailed' : new version of 2021.
+Branch 'newTemplate' : new version as of 1/5/2021.

+Keep branches updated.
+Develop in a new branch and merge with master for production.

 ---